Safety at Sea

 Humidity - how much moisture is in the air

-Dewpoint Temperature - the temperature to which the air must be cooled for condensation to occur (for fog to form)
+Dewpoint Temperature - the temperature to which the air must be

 Pressure – to show low or high pressure